gep13-talks/CakeDemos/abstract.md

 # A Piece of Cake - C# powered cross platform build automation

-Have you ever wanted to create a build script for your application, but been faced with learning a new language, or DSL, or writing more XML than any person should ever need to?
+Have you ever wanted to create a build script for your application, but been faced with learning a new language, or DSL, or writing more YAML than any person should ever need to?

 Have you ever wanted to create a build script that will work cross platform?